dakshina-gk/dakshina-gk/README.md

 🎯 **Motivated 3rd-year Software Engineering Undergraduate** with hands-on experience in full-stack development, mobile app development, and cloud-based systems.
 💡 Passionate about building impactful, real-world projects that combine technical excellence with great user experience.
-🚀 Currently seeking a **Frontend / Backend Development Internship** to apply my skills in innovative and collaborative environments.
+🚀 Currently seeking a ***WEB Development Internship** to apply my skills in innovative and collaborative environments.

 ---